 Through our mission to be more than medicine, Einstein staff help their patients with necessities to make a hospital stay easier and to provide support which might be needed to transition home.
 Learn more here.

 Friends of Einstein Healthcare Network

 The Friends of Einstein Healthcare Network are dedicated to enhancing Einstein Healthcare Network’s mission to support health and wellness in our communities through volunteerism, fundraising, social engagement, and advocacy.
 Learn more and get involved here.

 Einstein communities have unique healthcare needs and we are proud to serve and be a part of the family throughout the greater Philadelphia and Montgomery areas.
 That’s why we collaborate with community organizations to provide information and support to improve their health and wellbeing.

 Einstein also provides Community Health Needs Assessments and implementation plans based on those assessments.

 The 340B prescription drug program helps Einstein increase access to much needed medications for our uninsured and underinsured patients.
 It is a vital lifeline for safety-net providers, supporting critical health services in our communities.
-Learn more about our program on the 340B in Action page.

 A Better Start (ABS) is the preventative health education component of the Women and Children’s Service Line (WSC) at Einstein Medical Center Philadelphia.
 Our mission is to improve the well-being of our community through health education, health promotion, and building sustainable partnerships.